JetBrains/projector-client/docSrc/src/doc/docs/about/contributing.md

 Thank you for reading this: we welcome any contributions.

 All Projector-related projects have the same contributing guidelines.
-This is the place where they are described.
+This is the place where they are described: here we talk about creating tickets in our issue tracker, proposing changes by GitHub Pull Requests, and writing about Projector.

 ## Creating an issue